 Tuscany by Vespa | Getaway itinerary

-The tour picks up at 9:30 a.m. from the Hotel Orto de’ Medici, our recommended hotel in Florence.
+The tour picks up at 9:30 a.m. from the Hotel Orto de’ Medici (or similar), our recommended hotel in Florence.
 You can fly directly into Florence or Pisa, which is just an hour away by bus or train.
 We then have a 1hr 15 min transfer to the little hamlet of San Sano.
 After a safety talk and a little bit of practice to get our Vespa legs, begin your ride past the hilltop towns of I Bossi and San Felice.
 Wonderful views over the heart of Chianti take in a string of medieval castles.
 Stop in the medieval "borgo" of Castagnoli and enjoy a delicious lunch at their elegant restaurant, then continue your ride to Brolio Castle where we have a fascinating visit.
 Brolio has been home to the noble Ricasoli family since 1141 and also houses the famous Baron Ricasoli winery.
-Our afternoon ride takes you to the charming hilltop town of Radda in Chianti, where the four-star hotel Palazzo Leopoldo will be your home for the first two nights.
+Our afternoon ride takes you to the charming hilltop town of Radda in Chianti, where the four-star hotel Palazzo Leopoldo (or similar) will be your home for the first two nights.
 Dine tonight at a local trattoria.
 Overnight Radda.
 Transfer from Florence, hotel and dinner included.